๐Ÿ—ƒ๏ธCorporate Finance

 Why This Matters

-The time value of money (TVM) is the foundational principle underlying virtually everything in corporate finance—from valuing stocks and bonds to making capital budgeting decisions to structuring loan payments.
+The time value of money (TVM) is the foundational principle behind virtually everything in corporate finance: valuing stocks and bonds, making capital budgeting decisions, and structuring loan payments.
 When you're tested on TVM, you're really being tested on your ability to translate cash flows across time, recognizing that a dollar today isn't worth the same as a dollar tomorrow.
-Every formula in this guide is a tool for that translation.

-Don't just memorize these formulas—understand what problem each one solves and when to apply it.
-Exam questions rarely ask you to simply plug numbers into an equation; they present scenarios where you must first identify which formula applies, then execute the calculation.
-Master the logic of discounting (moving future values backward), compounding (moving present values forward), and annuitizing (handling streams of payments), and you'll be equipped to tackle any TVM problem thrown at you.
+Don't just memorize these formulas.
+Understand what problem each one solves and when to apply it.
+Exam questions rarely ask you to simply plug numbers into an equation.
+They present scenarios where you must first identify which formula applies, then execute the calculation.
+Master the logic of discounting (moving future values backward), compounding (moving present values forward), and annuitizing (handling streams of payments), and you can tackle any TVM problem thrown at you.

 Single Cash Flow Formulas

 These formulas handle the simplest TVM scenario: one lump sum moving through time.
 Compounding grows value forward; discounting shrinks value backward.
-Master these first—they're the building blocks for everything else.
+Master these first since they're the building blocks for everything else.

 Present Value (PV)